 The primary BEAL modules for ELA and Mathematics are combined into single files for each content area:

 The modules focused on analyzing summative assessment data are combined into two separate files, and are designed for inclusion as a final session in the BEAL professional development for both Math and ELA audiences, as well as for administrators and others.

 The BEAL modules can be stitched together or broken apart to fit a variety of timeframes.
 For example, each session could be delivered independently, with sessions ranging from 1-3 hours each, or the modules can be combined into a 2-day design or extended even longer by repeating any of the modules within Session 2 with tasks from additional grade levels.
-The materials for incorporating additional tasks into these modules are available on the Understanding Proficiency website.
-There is one task per grade level for each tested grade (grades 3-8 and high school) ready for inclusion the relevant BEAL modules.
-For each task, the materials include the scoring tools, student work samples, scores on the student work samples, and annotations for the scores.
+Materials for incorporating additional tasks into these modules are available on the Understanding Proficiency website.
+There you can find one task per grade level for each tested grade (grades 3-8 and high school), which you can use to expand the BEAL resources provided here.
+For each task, the materials available on Understanding Proficiency include the scoring tools, student work samples, scores on the student work samples, and annotations for the scores.